Quantum theory of electrically levitated nanoparticle-ion systems: Motional dynamics and sympathetic cooling: Sympathetic cooling

 \section{Sympathetic cooling}

-Electrically trapped nanoparticles have lower motional frequencies than their optically levitated counterparts, which reduces the effectiveness of motional cooling and hinders reaching the ground state.
+Electrically trapped nanoparticles have lower motional frequencies than their optically levitated counterparts, which makes reaching the ground state harder.
 Trapped ions could help bridge this gap, as their motion can be Doppler-cooled at a fast rate.
-Since the motion of ion and nanoparticle are coupled via Coulomb interaction, continuously cooled ions can be used as energy sinks to remove thermal energy from the nanoparticle motion.
+Since ion motion and nanoparticle motion are coupled via Coulomb interaction, continuously cooled ions can be used as energy sinks to remove thermal energy from the nanoparticle motion.
 In this section, we quantify this so-called sympathetic cooling.
-First, in Sec.~\ref{subsec:eomN}, we derive equations of motion for the system observables and compute the occupation of the nanoparticle center-of-mass motion in the presence of the ion.
+First, in Sec.~\ref{subsec:eomN}, we derive equations of motion for the system observables and compute the occupation of the nanoparticle center-of-mass motion in the presence of the continuously cooled ion.
 Then, in Sec.~\ref{sec:micromotion}, we quantify the impact of micromotion on sympathetic cooling.